ohbm/osr2021/submit.md

 </p>
 {::options parse_block_html="false" /}
 <p align="justify">
-  **Please notice that applications for educational sessions and panel discussions are closed now!**
-  Still, you can apply for hosting an emergen session
+  **Please notice that applications for educational sessions and panel discussions are now closed** Still, you can apply for hosting an emergen session
 </p>
 <p align="justify">